 Greyhounds are sensitive, so they enjoy the tranquillity and do not enjoy noisy and loud environments.

 Greyhounds are naturally reserved and often lean against their owner when strangers approach them.
 They enjoy cuddling with people they are familiar with as well.
 While Greyhounds are medium to large-sized dogs, they can be peaceful and playful.

 However, they are focused chasers of their targets.
 It means your Greyhound may not be so gentle with cats around them.
 Still, if you have any other pet, you can train your Greyhound to coexist peacefully with them.

 Are Greyhounds Good Family Dogs?

 Greyhounds make good family dogs and excellent house pets.
 They are calm, intelligent, sweet, loving, and loyal breeds.
-They can, however, be curious and careless, such that they have their noses in everything.
+However, they can be curious and careless, such that they have their noses in everything.

 Greyhounds can run many miles and may not answer your call if they are in a chase.
 This is why you should ensure they stay fenced or leashed.
-Additionally, please do not place a Greyhound on a cable run, as it may hurt its neck.
+Please do not place a Greyhound on a cable run, as it may hurt its neck.

 Greyhounds are odor free and clean and are easy to maintain.
 They also make excellent home companions.

 Greyhounds can be good with children as long as they are well-trained and know how to behave.
 However, while they are gentle and affectionate, they may not tolerate children who misbehave around them.
 This is why reminding your children to behave around Greyhounds is essential.